jtoy/grid-cell-experiments/README.md

 * get the model to get as close of results to deepmind as possible
   * rmsprop is different: https://github.com/pytorch/pytorch/issues/32545
-  * email to deepmind/lukas
   * scoring added to report
   * datasamples, use same way as deepmind , maybe not worth it?

 * seed control

-# papers to review

-* minimum requirements for grid cell navigation
-* 3D papers
-* SAC

 # Questions

 * What is the minimum architecture to make the grid cells appear
 * what would an abstract space with cartesian coordinates look like
-* why does the other paper get grid cells in different shapes
+* why do the other paper get grid cells in different shapes
 * are speed cells in the data, how would prove this
 * does a regular lstm/rnn trained on simliar dataset get a similar loss
 * testing out 3D, how would we generate the training data
-* what is the loss representing